Required Masking in ED & Urgent Care: Effective Friday, Jan. 16: Learn more

 TIF (Transoral Incisionless Fundoplication)

-This procedure is used when open fundoplication is not appropriate.
-It creates a barrier between the stomach and the esophagus.
-The barrier prevents the reflux of stomach acid.
-This procedure doesn't require incisions.
-A device called EsophyX is inserted through your mouth.
-It creates several folds at the base of the esophagus.
-The folds form a new valve.
-Since it does not require incisions, this can be a good option for people with GERD.
-If medications do not relieve your GERD, but you do not want more invasive surgery, this may be an option you prefer.
+This endoscopic procedure is used when open fundoplication is not appropriate.
+It creates a barrier between the stomach and the esophagus, preventing the reflux of stomach acid.
+This procedure does not require incisions.
+A device called an EsophyX is inserted through the patient’s mouth while they are under general anesthesia.
+Several folds are created at the base of the esophagus which form a new valve.
+Since it does not require incisions, this can be a good option for people with GERD, however, hernias cannot be repaired with this procedure.

 Fundoplication Surgery